terminallycurious8080/quick-portfolio/README.md

 ## Developer Portfolio Landing Page Template

-### ⚠️ Project Discontinued ⚠️

-**Note:** This project is no longer maintained and has been discontinued.
-No further updates or support will be provided.
-Feel free to fork the repository and make any necessary changes on your own.

----

 ### Introduction

 Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.